temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 sudo su temporal -c `temporal-ui-server -c /etc -e temporal-ui-server start`
 ```

-However, you aren't ready to handle external connections yet -- at this point, your Temporal Service is only available on `localhost`, meaning it is not very scalable or accessible.
+However, you aren't ready to handle external connections yet -- at this point, your Temporal Service is only available on `localhost`, meaning it is not scalable or accessible outside the localhost network.
 Use `Ctrl+C` in each terminal to stop the running process.
 In the remainder of this tutorial, you'll configure this server for production use.

 ## Creating and Registering System Services